Amankushwaha2/Temperature-Converter-Website/README.md

 4. **View Converted Temperatures:** As you enter the temperature, the website will automatically display the converted values in the two remaining scales.

-5. **Clear and Convert Again:** To perform another conversion, you can easily clear the input field and start over with a new temperature value.

-## Installation

-The Temperature Converter Website is a client-side application and does not require any installation or setup.
-Users can access it directly from their web browsers by visiting the provided URL.

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript

-## Support and Contribution

-If you encounter any issues or have suggestions for improvement, please feel free to report them in the "Issues" section of this repository.
-Contributions and feedback from the community are highly appreciated and will help enhance the usability and features of the Temperature Converter Website.

-Enjoy converting temperatures effortlessly with the Temperature Converter Website!